jessecusack/perturb/docs/Parameters.md

   * `binDiss_method` How should dissipation bins be aggregated, mean or median?
   * `binDiss_width` Binning width in meters for down or up profiling direction or seconds for time.
 - `ctd_` How to calculate CTD bins See [ctd2binned](../Code/ctd2binned.m)
+  * `ctd_bin_enable` Time bin CTD the variables in ctd_bin_variables over the whole P file.
+For downward casts, a tow-yo model is assumed for the lat/lon positions.
+The default is true for `profile_direction` down or up, false for time.
   * `ctd_bin_dt` Bin width for scalar variable time binning in seconds.
   * `ctd_bin_variables` Scalar variables to bin, if they exist.
   * `ctd_method` How should scalar bins be aggregated, mean or median?